IBM/automate-deployments-on-openshift/README.md

 -------------Argo CD setup complete-------------
 ```

 ### 3.3.
-View the ArgoCD Application
+View the Argo CD Dashboard

-You can view the Argo CD Application on the OpenShift console.
+You can view the Argo CD Dashboard on the OpenShift console.

 * To view on the OpenShift console, login to your OpenShift cluster and navigate to the Red Hat Applications menu icon on top **menu → OpenShift GitOps → Cluster Argo CD**.
 The login page of the Argo CD UI is displayed in a new window.